fogti/zswalc/README.md

 unreliable, experimental ~~ fastcgi ~~ HTTP-based chatting app, which utilizes javascript to update the chat view.

+## License

+The old code was released under GPL-3+, the new Rust source code is released under MIT+Apache-2.0.

 ## expected command line arguments
 ```
 USAGE: